 STOX Energy is a direct to consumer compression sock brand based in Amsterdam, Netherlands.
 They sell compression socks for runners, tennis players, hikers and for medical use.
 Despite already having a strong product and offer, they struggled to scale their Facebook and Instagram ads while keeping their return on ad spend (ROAS) above target.

-This DTC brand was struggling to scale their Facebook ads.
-It was their primary source of new acquisition and performance declined to 1 ROAS in the last month before we took over.
-Check out the case study to see how we turned it around and produced €503K at 2.35 ROAS 5 months after
+Facebook and Instagram ads were their main source of acquiring new customers and performance declined to 1 ROAS in the last month before we took over.
+Check out the case study to see how we turned it around and generated €503K at 2.35 ROAS 5 months after.

 1 MONTH BEFORE US:

 The first step to diagnosing their poor ROAS was to take a look at their ad account and Google Analytics.

 During the analyze phase, we uncovered the following bottlenecks that were causing a low ROAS and stopping the account from scaling:

 1) Too much focus on split-testing things that didn’t matter.